What Is the EU Blue Card?

 to live and work in Cyprus or other EU countries under specific conditions.
-In addition to promoting
+In addition to promoting professional mobility across the EU, the Blue Card offers key benefits such as family reunification.

 To be eligible, a highly skilled third-country national must earn a gross annual salary of at least